Operation Hardihood: Operation

 On 16 May the 1/503rd Infantry moved by road from its base at Long Binh to Bà Rịa and began operations around the village of Long Phước.
 On 17 May While the 1/503rd established blocking positions around the village, ARVN forces moved in to sweep the area meeting strong resistance from a company from the VC D445 Provincial Mobile Battalion in an extensive tunnel and bunker system.
 One company of the 1/503rd Infantry lost 12 killed and 35 wounded during the clash, while VC losses were 16 killed.
 The clearance of the fortified village of Long Phước began two days later.

 On 22 May the 2/503rd Infantry was deployed by helicopter to Nui Dat.
 Within the planned security zone, the 3,000 inhabitants were relocated following heavy fighting between two companies from D445 Battalion and the 2/503rd Infantry and ARVN.
 By 24 May the clearance was complete with VC casualties of 18 dead and a further 45 estimated killed.

 On 23 May the 1st Regiment, Royal Australian Artillery moved by road from Long Binh to Phước Tuy.

 On 24 May 5 RAR was moved by helicopter from Vũng Tàu to Nui Dat the same day and was tasked with clearing any VC in an area 6000 m east and north-east of Nui Dat.

 1 ATF occupied Nui Dat from 5 June, with Jackson flying-in with his tactical headquarters to take command.

 Aftermath

 Casualties

 The operation concluded on 8 June with US claiming that the VC losses totaled 48 killed, while five Australians were killed and 15 wounded.
-Among the dead was a National Serviceman accidentally shot on the first day of the operation—the first killed during the war.
+Among the dead was Private Errol Noack, a National Serviceman accidentally shot on the first day of the operation—the first killed during the war.
 Total U.S. losses were 23 killed and 160 wounded.
 1 RAR returned to Australia in early June 1966, having completed 13 major operations attached to U.S. forces for the loss of 19 killed and 114 wounded.